We are pleased to announce two translation competitions: Her Gyfieithu and the Translation Challenge.

 The annual literary translation competitions Translation Challenge / Her Gyfieithu were established in 2009 in order to promote and celebrate the crucial contribution of translators in making literature travel across frontiers.
 Through the work of literary translators, authors and poets can reach new audiences as well as internationalise their careers.
 The awarded prizes are also a recognition of literary translation as one of the creative arts and they aim to encourage new and emerging literary translators.

-The competition (Translation Challenge) is open to translators living in Wales or identifying as Welsh, and is managed by Wales Literature Exchange, Wales PEN Cymru and Literature Across Frontiers, in collaboration with Cymdeithas Cyfieithwyr Cymru, Swansea University, University of Wales Trinity Saint David, Poetry Wales and O’r Pedwar Gwynt.
+The competition (Translation Challenge) is open to translators living in Wales or identifying as Welsh, and is managed by Wales Literature Exchange, Wales PEN Cymru and Literature Across Frontiers, in collaboration with Cymdeithas Cyfieithwyr Cymru, University of Wales Trinity Saint David and O’r Pedwar Gwynt.

 Closing date: 31 May 2021